 CHE3601: Advanced Inorganic Chemistry Laboratory (1)

-This laboratory course is the study of the synthesis of inorganic compounds and characterization by chromatographic and spectrophotometric methods.
-One three-hour laboratory session with
+This laboratory course is the study of the synthesis of inorganic compounds and their characterization by chromatographic and spectrophotometric methods.
+One three-hour laboratory session with laboratory fees.
+CO-REQUISITE: CHE3600

 CHE3650: Spectroscopy of Organic Compounds (3)